daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ### ICT 2024 Mentorship \ Lecture #5 August 9, 2024
 [ICT 2024 Mentorship \ Lecture #5 August 9, 2024](https://www.youtube.com/watch?v=ul6x6BwOg6M&t=457s)

+---
+#### Important points

+It's important to have at least one chart without annotations

+Indicative of weakness or strong market is when the price cant even trade inside C.E. of PDArray and rapidly moving towards REL/REH or Liquidity

+Asia session trading protocol:
+- Wait for session start at 18:00 and annotate NDOG:
+  - If it's above is NDOG H
+  - If it's below, then is NDOG L
+  - C.E. can be annotated in if it's above 20 handles on NQ
+- We are waiting the market will create a motion around our NDOG.
+If it doesn't, we have no trade
+- Do not trade initially that NDOG, because of time, wait for 19:00 to 21:00
+- But initially, we can look at prior 18:00 for REL/REL as SSL/BSL, which has been formed prior Asia session
+- Also, we can annotate Minor Short-Term (ST) SSL and BSL, which has been formed prior Asia session
+- But what we are waiting for?
+We want to see the price do these things:
+  1. The price should leave NDOG and create STH or STL...
+  2. The price should cross over NDOG...
+  3. The price should take STL or STH...
+After that, the price will set initial range.
+For annotation purposes: when we are taking Minor ST SSL, that STL will be creating Initial SSL; and when we are taking Minor ST BSL - it should be annotated as Initial BSL
+- Then before 19:00 we should have an idea where the market is going to move, up or down...
+- When we are waiting, the market displacement and buy or sell and keep holding until the price will take BSL or SSL
+- Even if we are not going to trade Asian session, it's beneficial for us to study it and log it
+---

 Asia session: we should start to look at the market at 6pm and expect some kind of volatility from 7pm to 9pm.
 We should use NWOG theory at that time of day